-Your brand will build trust and a positive reputation
+Your brand will build trust and earn a positive reputation

 Reputation management services have exploded over the past few years, and with good reason.
 Reviews go hand in hand with loyalty.
-Customers who take the time to leave a positive review are more likely to feel a sort of loyalty, be a repeat customer, and tell others about your business.
-All of this will increase your brand awareness and reputation in your business.
+Customers who take the time to leave a positive review are more likely to feel a sort of loyalty.
+These people are then more likely to become repeat customers, and to tell others about your business.
+All of this will increase your brand awareness and the reputation of your business.

 Reviews can help improve your business

 Reviews will provide you with valuable feedback about your business, service, products, and employees.
 Customers will let you know what is working, and what needs to be improved.
 If your customers are continually talking about how terrific your customer service is, you can turn that into a selling point for your business.
 If customers are discussing a need to improve your communication or product, you can make that a point of emphasis to improve your business.